 - Classics student Lea Fountain went straight from Seevic College to a post as a successful investigative journalist.
 She said: “Classical Civilisation made me stand out at the interview – it proved that I was interested in unusual things.”

 Average point score of 5.3, calculated from all GCSE subjects.
 Your point score MUST include at least five GCSEs at Grade C/4 or above - including English Language or Maths.

 If your English Language is a D/3, your Maths must be at least a C/4 and vice versa.

 Specific Entry Requirements

 - Grade C/4 or above in GCSE English Literature

-- Grade C/4 in History or another humanities based subject
+- Grade C/4 or above in History or another humanities based subject

 There are no essential course costs, but students may wish to buy their own books and there will also be optional trips.

 - Year One trips estimate: £20

 - Year Two books estimate: £15